ObjectsToData/teamOptimists/proposals/Collective/workingProposal.md

 3. Next we will need to pull the images from the url's in the dataset and store those locally.

 **Visualizing:**
 In this step we are considering to break the group in half.
 That way we could interpret the results in two different visualizations.
-One group, for instance, could focus on the geolocations, while the other group has a focuses on another plot, time, color or basic composition for instance.
-The following would be true for creating the geographic plot:
+One group, for instance, could focus on the geolocations, while the other group focuses on another plot, time, color or basic composition for instance.
+We will undertake te following for creating the geographic plot:

 1. Combine the country's geolocation information with the images local source locations in one csv file.
 2. Transform the geolocation information to valid plotting locations for each image.
 Interesting step, but also the most mathematical one.
 It's probably done before many times before though, so we can steal it.